A Travel Guide to Puglia: Luxury Villas, Boutique Hotels & Authentic Experiences

 Borgo Egnazia is one of those rare properties that I’ve come to appreciate so much as a parent where the experience is just as good for families as it is for couples.
 The accommodations are divided into two sections, one of which is adults only, and boasts several of its own pools.
 Meanwhile the family-side facilities are excellent, with a kids’ club, ice cream shop and various activities scheduled for the younger guests throughout the week.

-I think Borgo Egnazia is a fabulous base for exploring Puglia, and you could easily stay here for a week and not get bored given the amount of things to do at the hotel and the highly central location within Puglia.
+I think Borgo Egnazia provides a fabulous base for exploring Puglia, and you could easily stay here for a week and not get bored given the amount of things to do at the hotel and the highly central location within Puglia.
 It also works well for those interested in just a day trip to Lecce, which I think for the typical first-time traveler is more than enough: it’s just an hour’s drive, giving you ample time to go walking through the city to witness its impressive architecture and then get hands-on with a really impressive cooking class.
-Unfortunately I wasn’t able to see Rocco Forte’s Masseria Torre Maizza, a property about which I’ve heard great things.
-It’s certainly a smaller property that might appeal to those looking for a more boutique feel and Rocco Forte almost always gets it right: we had the most fantastic stay at their Verdura Resort in Sicily following our time in Puglia (maybe I am starting to like golf resorts?!).
-In any event, I will report back next year with my thoughts on Masseria Torre Maizza.
-But for now, I can say that if you are a small family or a couple looking for luxury in Puglia that checks all of the boxes and then some, Borgo Egnazia is essentially a no-brainer.

 For larger families however, renting a private villa in Puglia makes a lot of sense.
-We were a multigenerational group of ten, ranging in age from three to 70, and having the space of a sprawling trulli home could not have been better.
+Craft has fantastic local villa contacts throughout all of Puglia, something we’ve spent significant time, energy and resources cultivating the past few years.
+Last year, we were a multi-generational group of ten, ranging in age from three to 70, and having the space of a sprawling trulli home could not have been better.
+This year we were a smaller group but we loved our villa so much that we had to return to it.

 We arranged a private chef to prepare meals for us several times, along with professional pizza makers who utilized our impressive outdoor pizza oven.
 We walked and biked to a lovely cafe down the road from us for delicious Apulian pastries and, thanks to the central location, were able to use the trulli as a base to explore the Vale d’Itria, coastal towns like Polignano a Mare and even Matera, the world’s third oldest continuously inhabited city which was only 90 minutes away by car.